romuloqaz/TranslucentTest/README.md

 ```
 sh server.sh
 ```
-If necessary, enter your administrator password:
+If necessary enter your administrator password.

 Wait for the creation of the images created for the backend and the frontend.
 When the creation is finished, you can access the endpoints http://localhost:8080/games to view the games previously registered in the backend and http://localhost:3000/ to access the frontend application.